komsan-k/CPS/digital-twin/implement-OnOff-machine/README.md

 ---

-## 📌 Lab Overview
+## 📌 Overview

-This laboratory guides students through the **design and implementation of a Digital Twin** for a simple **on–off machine controlling an LED load**.
+This session guides students through the **design and implementation of a Digital Twin** for a simple **on–off machine controlling an LED load**.
 The system evolves through **five phases**, from manual control to **AI-driven predictive maintenance**, using **ESP32, LDR sensors, MQTT, and Node-RED**.

-The lab emphasizes **Cyber-Physical Systems (CPS)** principles: perception, communication, visualization, cognition, and closed-loop control.
+The part emphasizes **Cyber-Physical Systems (CPS)** principles: perception, communication, visualization, cognition, and closed-loop control.

 ---

 ## 🎯 Learning Objectives

-By completing this lab, students will be able to:
+By completing this session, students will be able to:

 - Design an interrupt-based on–off controller using ESP32
 - Implement perception using LDR sensors for fault detection